carewebframework/carewebframework-core/README.md

 ### Run TestHarness (Mock Webapp)
 Pre-requisite is to install all CareWeb Framework jars into local Maven repository/cache as directed above.
-Then, change to the org.carewebframework.webapp.testharness module directory and execute the following.
+Then, change to the org.carewebframework.webapp.testharness module directory and execute the following:
 <br />`mvn tomcat:run-war`<br />

-Once tomcat has started, open browser and enter following URL
+Once tomcat has started, open your browser and enter following URL
 <br />`http://localhost:8080/org.carewebframework.webapp.testharness-4.0.0-SNAPSHOT`

 ## Contributing